purnawanpp/Rekap-script/README.md

-RMSF Calculation Using NAMD with spesific ligand nameli PG4 in protein 6pib
+RMSF Calculation Using NAMD with spesific ligand namely PG4 in protein 6pib

-##Running in VMD TkConsole
+1. Running in VMD TkConsole

-"source rmsfPG4.tcl"
+2. source rmsfPG4.tcl